Converters

 // Python to C++

-// It is a normally type check.
+// This is normally a type check.

-// raise_exception : in case of failure, sets an error message as a python exception.
+// raise_exception: in case of failure, sets an error message as a Python exception.

 static bool is_convertible(PyObject *ob, bool raise_exception) noexcept;